awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

-# Migrating Amazon OpenSearch Service indices using remote reindex<a name="remote-reindex"></a>
+# Migrating Amazon OpenSearch Service indexes using remote reindex<a name="remote-reindex"></a>

-Remote reindex lets you copy indices from one Amazon OpenSearch Service cluster to another\.
-You can migrate indices from any OpenSearch Service domains or self\-managed OpenSearch and Elasticsearch clusters\.
+Remote reindex lets you copy indexes from one Amazon OpenSearch Service cluster to another\.
+You can migrate indexes from any OpenSearch Service domains or self\-managed OpenSearch and Elasticsearch clusters\.

 Remote reindexing requires OpenSearch 1\.0 or later, or Elasticsearch 6\.7 or later, on the target domain\.
 The source domain must be lower or the same major version as the target domain\.
 Elasticsearch versions are considered to be *lower* than OpenSearch versions, meaning you can reindex data from Elasticsearch domains to OpenSearch domains\.
 Within the same major version, the source domain can be any minor version\.
 For example, remote reindexing from Elasticsearch 7\.10\.x to 7\.9 is supported, but OpenSearch 1\.0 to Elasticsearch 7\.10\.x isn't supported\.